-Day 1: Reykjavik – Varmahlíð: After the public bus transfer to Varmahlíð we will pick you up at the bus station and we will welcome you at our comfortable wooden cottages.
+Day 1: Reykjavik – Varmahlíð: A bus will pick you up in the morning of the ride between 9 am and 10 am at your Hotel.
+After the bus transfer to Varmahlíð we will welcome you at our comfortable wooden cottages.
 There you can settle down, put your luggage away and then we meet for a tasty snack.
 We will have a short informal conversation before you will meet the horses and we set out on our first short ride (ca. 2 hours) Afterward you can jump into the natural hot tub that´s conveniently located outside our cottages and wait for an exquisite dinner.

 Day 2: Varmahlíð – Gilhagi: Today our adventure truly begins!
 We will be riding through the stunning nature of the river delta towards the pen Mælifellsrétt.
 Our herd of free-running horses will also start their journey towards the pen and we will meet the herd around noon.
 From this time we will ride with our herd of horses deeper into the valley along a low-traffic road.
 Riding with the herd enables us to change horses so they can relax while running free.
 This day will end at the farm Gilhagi, where the herd will spend the night.
 We will return back to our cottages, where the delicious dinner will be already awaiting us.